lightup-data/lightctl/docs/kpi.yaml.md

                                         # read samples before (now - synchronizationDelay) in seconds
   pollingInterval: integer              # how frequently the data source needs to be polled for
                                         # this KPI in seconds

-  tags: [ string ]                        # list of tags associated with this object
 ```